 Get the details of this circuit after the break.

-Instructions: Work through the first circuit three times and rest for one to two minutes between each round.
-Rest and stretch for three minutes, then begin the second circuit, for a total of three times.
+Instructions: Do each exercise for one minute.
+Work through the first circuit three times, and rest for one to two minutes between each round.
+Rest and stretch for three minutes before starting second circuit, which you also repeat for a total of three times.
 Try to complete this workout in 45 minutes or less.

 For this workout you will need: an exercise ball, a five-kilogram (around 10-pound) medicine ball, and 10-pound dumbbells.